MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-partner-center.md

 <!--===========================================================-->
 ## Next step

-After your game is set up at Partner Center, set up an IDE with the Xbox Live SDK, for your target platforms.
+After your game is set up at Partner Center, continue with step 2: set up an IDE with the Xbox Live SDK, for your target platforms.
 See [Getting started](index.md).